 Retrophin has completed enrollment of an international, randomized, double-blind, placebo-controlled study evaluating fosmetpantotenate for the potential treatment of PKAN.
 This Phase 3 clinical trial, known as FORT (FOsmetpantotenate Replacement Therapy), is designed to evaluate the safety and efficacy of fosmetpantotenate in approximately 82 patients aged 6 to 65 years.
 The primary outcomes are the change in score of a PKAN-specific activities of daily living (PKAN-ADL) measure, and the safety and tolerability by occurrence of adverse events, and safety assessments.
 Learn more .

-The FORT Study (PKANFORTStudy.com) is being conducted under a Special Protocol Assessment (SPA) agreement with the U.S. Food and Drug Administration (FDA).
-As part of this process, Retrophin and the FDA have agreed that the design of this pivotal trial will be adequate to support a New Drug Application (NDA) if the data from the trial are positive.
-Detailed information about this pivotal trial can be found at pkanfortstudy.com.
+The FORT Study is being conducted under a special protocol assessment (SPA) agreement with the FDA.
+As part of this process, Retrophin and the FDA have agreed that the design of this pivotal trial may adequately support a New Drug Application (NDA) if the data from the trial are positive.